SoftupTechnologies/hospitality-trace-agent/readme.md

 **Note:** The workflow currently uses the Sweeply development API endpoint (`https://app.getsweeply.dev`).
 The production URL is not yet available.
 Update the API URLs in the **Post to Sweeply** and **Update to Sweeply** nodes when the production endpoint becomes available.

+The workflow sends a `pms: "apaleo"` parameter with each request to identify the source PMS system.

 ### 5. Daily Email Report Configuration

 The **Daily Traces Email** workflow sends a daily summary report at 23:59 containing all traces generated during the day.